gocove/lts-coursera/README.md

-# lts-coursera
+# Leave Tracking System

-Leave Tracking System
+This is a case study from Coursera's Object Oriented Programming in Java course.